-5. Make 2-tier eviction process permanent and prevent tier-1 defaults: During the Covid-19 pandemic, the Housing and District courts instituted a "2-tier" system for eviction cases.
+5. Make 2-tier eviction processes permanent and prevent tier-1 defaults: During the Covid-19 pandemic, the Housing and District courts instituted a "2-tier" system for eviction cases.
 At the initial court event (tier 1), parties are provided with an opportunity to explore resolution of the case.
 Rental assistance programs such as RAFT (Residential Assistance for Families in Transition) is a key tool to resolving cases and preventing eviction.
 We are grateful that the legislature made "chapter 257" eviction protections permanent in the FY24 budget to protect tenants whose evictions could be resolved with rental assistance funds, but maintaining the two-tier eviction system is critical to the effectiveness of those protections.

-Recommendation: We urge that the Bond Bill enshrine S1048/H1682 the two-tier eviction system, which has been heard by the Joint Committee on the Judiciary, into law which would return the court to the pandemic-era practice of not entering defaults against tenants at the tier one event.
+Recommendation: We urge that the Bond Bill adopt provisions of S1048/H1682, An Act relative to summary process and rental assistance, into law, which would return the court to the pandemic-era practice of not entering defaults against tenants at the tier one event.